Poori - Puris

 Poori is the Vedic bread for entertaining—from a party of six to a crowd of six hundred.
-Once the dough is made, the bread can be rolled and cooked one after another in a matter of minutes.
+Once the dough is made, puris can be rolled and cooked one after another in a matter of minutes.

-Poori that taste almost better than the original and to have everyone in the family vote a big yes for it 😉yes, I said it taste better than your original was a herculean task.
-You just have to try it to believe it.
+Poori, that tastes almost better than the original, and to have everyone in the family vote a big yes for it 😉yes, I said it tastes better than your original was a herculean task, and you just have to try to believe it.